marxin/texi2rst-generated/sphinx/libgomp/openmp-environment-variables/gomprtemsthreadpools.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: Environment Variable, Implementation specific setting

 .. _gomp_rtems_thread_pools:

-.. index:: Environment Variable

-.. index:: Implementation specific setting

 GOMP_RTEMS_THREAD_POOLS -- Set the RTEMS specific thread pools
 **************************************************************